Syndrome differentiation according to the eight principles

-The content of the eight principles was discussed early in the Huang Ti Nei Ching (The Yellow Emperor's Medicine Classic).
-However it was not until the Ming dynasty, that physicians used it regularly in diagnosis of patients.
-For example Zhang San Xi wrote in the book Yi Xue Liu Yao (Six Essence of Medicine): "The ancient physicians treated on the basis of eight methods.
-These were yin, yang, exterior, interior, cold, heat, deficiency (xu) and excess (shi).
-In addition, qi, blood, phlegm and fire were also included within these."
-Wang Zhi Zhong, also from the Ming dynasty, said in the book 'Dong Yuan Xian Sheng Shang Han Zheng Mai: Juan Yi': "If the doctor does not vary from the eight words (principles), then people will not be killed."
-Today, TCM doctors still use the eight principles to understand the location and nature of pathological changes, the course of the disease and the strength of the evil and the vital energy (qi).
-It serves as the guiding rules for all syndrome identification.
+The content of the eight principles was discussed early in the Yellow Emperor's Classic of Internal Medicine (206 BC- 25 AD), the bible of traditional Chinese Medicine (TCM).
+Later on a famous TCM scholar, Zhang Zhongjing (150¡ã219 AD), wrote a book known as Treatise on Cold-induced and Miscellaneous Diseases, that began to use the eight principles for disease diagnosis or identifying disharmony patterns.
+It was not until the Ming dynasty, that TCM physicians used it regularly in clinical diagnosis.
+For example, Zhang San Xi wrote in the book Six Essence of Medicine that: "ancient physicians treated on the basis of eight methods.
+They were yin, yang, exterior, interior, cold, heat, deficiency (xu) and excess (shi)."
+Wang Zhizhong, also from the Ming dynasty, said in his book Dong Yuan Xian Sheng Shang Han Zheng Mai that: ¡§they are the eight keys for disease treatment.¡¨ In the Qing dynasty, Cheng Zhongling further clarified the implications, and claimed that the eight principles are the basic guidelines for examining patients and treating diseases.
+Today, TCM physicians still use the eight principles to understand the location and nature of pathological changes, the course of disease, and the relationship between pathogenic factors and body¡¦s resistance.

-| Summary on Eight Principles |
+Summary on Eight Principles |

 |

-The concept of this method is that signs and symptoms of a disease or illness can be generalized according to the eight principles.
-For instance, the location or severity of the disease may be termed as interior or exterior; the nature of the disease may be divided into cold or heat syndromes; and the condition of the disease may belong to either the excess(shi) or deficiency(xu) syndromes.
-The interior, cold and deficiency syndromes are categorized as yin; the exterior, heat and excessive syndromes are categorized as yang.
-As a whole, yin and yang is a compendium of the other six principles.
+The concept of this method is that signs and symptoms of a disease can be generalized according to the eight principles.
+For instance, the location or severity of the disease may be termed as interior or exterior type; the nature of the disease may be divided into cold or heat type; and the condition of the disease may belong to either excess (shi) or deficiency (xu) type.
+As a whole, yin and yang is the root of other six principles, that the interior, cold and deficiency are categorized as yin type, while the exterior, heat and excess are categorized as yang type.
 Although these four pairs of categories have different characteristics, the patterns sometimes interact.

 |

-Exterior and interior |
+Exterior and Interior |

 |